jmcook1186/RemoteIceSurfaceAnalyser/README.md

 Note that despite the LUT approach, the snicar retrieval is computatonally expensive and would ideally be run on some HPC resource.
 We are using a Microsoft Azure D64_v3s Linux Data Science Machine with 64 cores to distribute the processing, which enables the retrieval function to complete in 53 minutes per tile.
 Testing on a single S2 tile on JC's laptop (i7-7700 GHz processor, 8 cores, 32GB RAM) was aborted after 10 hours.
 Increasing the size of the LUT increases the computation time significantly.
 Currently the LUT comprises 2058 individual snicar runs, produced by running snicar with all possible combinations of 6 grain sizes, 7 densities, 7 dust concentrations and 7 algal concentrations.

+### Missing pixel interpolation
+Images where pixels have been masked out using the CloudMask (the sensivity of which is controlled by the user-defined variable cloudCoverThreshold) can have those pixels infilled using linear interpolation by toggling the "interpolate_cloud" option in the template.
+This simple function is applied to the dataarrays before they are masked and collated into the dataset that is then saved to netcdf as a model output.

 ### Missing date interpolation

 There is an option to toggle interpolation on/off.
 If interpolation is toggled on, the script will use pixel-wise linear interpolation to generate synthetic datasets for each missing date in the time series.
 Dates may be missing from the time series sue to a lack of overpass or a data quality issue such as excessive cloud cover.
 The interpolation function identifies these missing tiles, then identifies the most recent and nearest future dates where a valid dataset was acquired.
 It then applies a point-to-point linear regression between the values in each pixel in the past image and the corresponding pixel in the future image.
 The pixel values are then predicted using the regression equation for the missing dates.
 Recommend also scanning through the images manually after interpolation because occasionally interpolating pixels that were cloud-free in the past and cloudy in the future or vice versa can lead to unrealistic interpolation results.
 Anomalous dates should be manually discarded or alternatively the interpoaltion function could be run as a standalone with "good" past and future tiles manually selected.